 And still there was always something burning inside Chris Martin.
 Deep down he always believed he could make it to The Show—it just didn't seem like the odds were in his favor when he was making 10 bucks an hour as a forklift operator, barely scraping by.

-One morning four years ago at Texas Appliance, a retail dealership off Interstate 20 in Arlington, Texas, a game of catch broke out in the warehouse aisles after one of the workers showed up with a glove and a ball.
+One morning several years ago at Texas Appliance, a retail dealership off Interstate 20 in Arlington, Texas, a game of catch broke out in the warehouse aisles after one of the workers showed up with a glove and a ball.
 Martin—a former high school star whose baseball dreams faded after he tore his labrum in college—took the baseball and began throwing to a worker in a catcher's crouch.
 The workers watching the 6-foot-7 Martin pump 95 mph fastballs between aisles of refrigerators and upright freezers started thinking that perhaps their forklift operator should consider pursuing a different line of employment.

 "I think I still have a bruise in my butt from one of his curveballs," says the warehouse manager, Jed Stanphill.

 Fast forward to May 7, 2014: Five miles down the road from Texas Appliance, 10 miles from his childhood home in Arlington, Martin took the mound in the seventh inning of the Rockies-Rangers game at Globe Life Park, two weeks after making his Major League debut.
-The towering, lanky righthander retired Texas in order with 100 family members and friends watching from the stands.
+The towering, lanky righthander retired the Rangers in order with 100 family members and friends watching from the stands.

 Even Chris Martin will tell you that the Chris Martin Story is surreal.
 "That was when it all hit me, that this was all actually happening," he says.
 "Stepping onto that field in my hometown, in front of all those people who stuck with me through it all—it was hard to just take it all in."
 (Albert Chen - 5/19/2014)